Portfolio-CMR/Self-stats-analytics-visualizer/README.md

 1. **Prepare Your Data**:

-   - After extracting your data, place the relevant Google Analytics HTML file into the `data` directory of this tool.
+   - After extracting your data, place the relevant Google Analytics HTML file(s) in a chosen directory.
+   - The package will detect specific filenames automatically so ensure they are correctly named:
+     - "watch-history.html": initiates YouTube watch history processing.
+     - "MyActivity": initiates search history processing.
+   - The package will ask you to specify the directory with the data.
+   - Processed files will be populated in the chosen directory.

 2. **Configuration**:
    - Modify any necessary settings in `config.py` to customize how data is processed and visualized.